mdibaiee/mahdi.blog/snippets.md

 Kant knew no music.
 And said that reading novels diluted the mind.

 Though I never saw him, or had any personal communication with him, now that he is suddenly dead I realise that he was nearer, dearer and more important to me than anyone else.
 Said Tolstoy of Dostoievsky.
-(Mahdi: I used this method to measure how much I love someone.
+(I used this method to measure how much I love someone.
 By imagiging how I would feel if they died.)

 O yes!
 I am poison'd; mother, make my bed soon,<br />
 For I'm sick at the heart, and I fain wald lie down.